-- Infests plants in more than 70 genera; some are killed, others survive; some hosts support spread of the infection (see detailed descriptions below).
+- It infests plants in more than 70 genera; some are killed, others survive; some hosts support spread of the infection (see detailed descriptions below).

-- Host species and genera include ashes, California bay laurel (Oregon myrtle), camellias, Douglas-fir, hemlock, huckleberries, larch, lilacs, Pacific madrone, magnolias, maples, mountain laurel, oaks, redwoods, rhododendrons, and viburnums.
+- In North America, host species and genera include ashes, California bay laurel (Oregon myrtle), camellias, hemlock, huckleberries, larch, lilacs, Pacific madrone, magnolias, maples, mountain laurel, oaks, rhododendrons, and viburnums.

 - Phytophthora ramorum was probably introduced to North America on infected imported plants in the late 1980’s or early 1990’s.
 It is likely there were several introductions over the years.

-Sudden Oak Death (SOD) first came to attention in the mid-1990s, when a large number of oaks and tanoaks began dying off in California’s coastal hardwood forests apparently victims of a then unknown disease.
-By the summer of 2000, the pathogen causing SOD was isolated, and was subsequently named Phytophthora ramorum.
-Since 2004, SOD has been recognized in 15 coastal California counties, from Monterey north to Trinity, as well as in Curry County, Oregon.
+Sudden Oak Death (SOD) first came to attention in the mid-1990s, when a large number of oaks and tanoaks (Notholithocarpus densiflorus) began dying in California’s coastal hardwood forests, apparently victims of a then unknown disease.
+By the summer of 2000, the pathogen causing SOD was isolated and subsequently named Phytophthora ramorum.
+Since 2004, SOD has spread to 16 coastal California counties, from Monterey north to Del Norte, as well as in Curry County, Oregon.
 The principal spread of the disease has been within already infested areas.

-In California and Oregon, some of these species are the dominant hardwoods over large areas, growing in nearly pure stands.
+In California and Oregon, some of the affected host species are the dominant hardwoods over large areas, growing in nearly pure stands.
 Tanoak is the principal hardwood /mast-bearing species in mixed tanoak-redwood forests.
 P. ramorum is now known to infect nearly all of the major trees species in California’s infested counties.
-In Marin County, California, coast live oaks are becoming infected at a rate of 5% per year; they are dying at a rate of 3% per year (McPherson et al., 2010).
 Death of SOD-infested trees can be accelerated by attacks by bark and ambrosia beetles (McPherson et al., 2008; 2010).
-In sites heavily impacted by the disease, coast live oak is predicted to lose up to 70 percent of its basal area over the next 15 years (Brown and Allen-Diaz, 2009).
+Introduction of a new ambrosia beetle from Europe, Mediterranean oak borer (Xyleborus monographus) might exacerbate this situation.

-The disease can affect even trees that are not highly vulnerable hosts.
-When SOD invades a tanoak-redwood forest, it not only kills the tanoaks – the principal hardwood /mast-bearing species in these forests.
-It also changes the fire dynamic in ways that damage the redwoods, also.
+The disease can even affect trees that are not highly vulnerable hosts.
+When SOD invades a tanoak-redwood forest, it not only kills the tanoaks – the principal hardwood /mast-bearing species in these forests, it also changes the fire dynamic in ways that damage the redwoods.
 The dead tanoaks provide more fuel for wildfires; the gaps created by their death also make the forests dryer.
 Finally, flames can reach the forest canopy by traveling up the standing dead tanoaks.
 This means that redwood trees’ crowns, which normally are out of reach of the fires, are scorched.
 The result is that the redwoods are killed at rates nearly four times those of un-infested forest plots.

 Disease management in the West

 Currently, there are few options for managing SOD in the forest, although Oregon’s management efforts have reduced inoculum and limited the spread of both the original NA1 and EU1 strains of the pathogen (Daniels et al. 2022).
 One hopeful sign is that asymptomatic coast live oak trees persist in many heavily infected stands after more than 15 years of exposure to the pathogen.
 In addition, some trees have apparently recovered from infections.
 Experiments in the Wood lab at UC Berkeley and the Bonello lab at Ohio State University have shown that this apparent resistance is associated with individual trees’ production levels of four phenolic compounds produced by the tree’s phloem – so it is potentially durable (McPherson, et al. 2014).

 Preventing spread of P. ramorum to uninfested areas of the country

-These regulations have substantially reduced the presence of P. ramorum on nursery stock.
+APHIS’ broader regulations substantially reduced but did not eliminate the presence of P. ramorum on nursery stock.
 There have been periodic major episodes of SOD spread in the nursery trade.
-Between 2003 and 2011, 464 nurseries in 27 states had tested positive for the pathogen, the majority as a result of having received infected plants from wholesalers.
+Between 2003 and 2011, 464 nurseries in 27 states tested positive for the pathogen, the majority as a result of having received infected plants from wholesalers.
 In 2012, 21 nurseries were confirmed as having infected plants; in 2013, it was 16 nurseries.
 In 2019, nurseries in 18 states received plants possibly infected by the pathogen; positive plants were confirmed in seven states (August 2019 COMTF).

-A major concern is the continuing presence of nurseries that have been found to have P. ramorum-positive plants more than one year, despite having carried out the USDA APHIS Confirmed Nursery Protocol (http://www.aphis.usda.gov/plant_health/plant_pest_info/pram/downloads/pdf_files/CNPv8.0-Oct-08.pdf).
+A major concern is the continuing presence of the pathogen in nurseries that have carried out the USDA APHIS Confirmed Nursery Protocol.
 In such instances, it is often not clear whether the infestation has persisted or has been re-introduced to the nursery from another location.
 Genetic testing for the pathogen lineage would help to distinguish between repeat nurseries and new introductions; however, such rigorous analysis is not required.
 The pathogen can persist in plant material, water, soil, and growing media, including on recycled pots.

-The USDA Forest Service testing of streams (starting in 2006) has surveyed more than 320 watersheds.
-As of 2013, this survey has identified seven streams in Washington State, and 11 streams in the Southeast as bearing P. ramorum.
+USDA Forest Service testing of streams (starting in 2006) has surveyed more than 320 watersheds.
+As of 2013, this survey had identified seven streams in Washington State and 11 streams in the Southeast as bearing P. ramorum.
 Most of the Southeastern streams have remained positive.
 Only one example, however, has detected associated infected plants: in Mississippi early in the program.
 Oregon and California operate their own, more extensive, stream survey programs.
 While California detects the pathogen in streams downstream from known and unknown infected forest areas, Oregon has never found P. ramorum in streams outside the Curry County outbreak area.

-Before the pathogen was formally named, in Europe the pathogen was found on German nursery and landscape rhododendron plants in the mid-1990s.
+Before the pathogen was formally named, it was found in Europe on German nursery and landscape rhododendron plants in the mid-1990s.
 In 2004 it was found in nurseries in at least 11 European countries.
 By 2009, P. ramorum had been found in nurseries or gardens in 22 European countries, from Ireland and Norway to Poland and Serbia.

 In autumn 2003, UK scientists detected the first cases of nearby trees becoming infected as a result of spores from outplanted nursery stock.
 By 2008, there were burgeoning reports of landscape outbreaks throughout Europe, with 14 countries affected.
 Of the impacted European countries, the UK has had the greatest number of infestations, with more than 150 outbreaks in managed gardens, woodlands, or wild planting areas in England, Wales, and Scotland.
 Concern there over the health of ecologically valuable heathlands is great, as bilberry (Vaccinium myrtillus) is the dominant species, and it is highly vulnerable to the pathogen, as well as a good supporter of its sporulation.
 Four of the seven types of the world’s heathland occur in England, with the UK supporting approximately 75% of the total (global) upland habitat.

 In spring 2009, the UK Government launched a 5-year program aimed at reducing P. ramorum and P. kernoviae inoculum to epidemiologically insignificant levels.
-Program components include removal of the principal sporulating host (the exotic plant Rhododendron ponticum) and the identification and control of any new outbreaks, helping to minimize the risk of further disease development or pathogen spread.
-P. ramorum and P. kernoviae research continues to improve understanding of the diseases they cause as well as to identify more effective control measures.
+Program components include removal of the principal sporulating host (the exotic plant Rhododendron ponticum) and the identification and control of any new outbreaks, which helps to minimize the risk of further disease development or pathogen spread.
+Research also continued to improve understanding of the diseases they cause as well as to identify more effective control measures.
 To implement the 5-year program, £4 million was allocated for the first three years.
 As part of this project, Green et al. (2021) identified 63 species of Phytophthora in UK nurseries.
 Several of the species are considered pathogenic; several were potential new records for the U.K.

 For more information on P. ramorum and Sudden Oak Death, go to the California Oak Mortality Task Force website at www.suddenoakdeath.org.

-This write-up benefitted from significant input from Katie Palmieri of the California Oak Mortality Task Force.
+An earlier version of this write-up benefited from significant input from Katie (Palmieri) Harrell, then with the California Oak Mortality Task Force.

 Brown, L.B., and Allen-Diaz, B. 2009.
 Forest stand dynamics and sudden oak death: mortality in mixed-evergreen forests dominated by coast live oak.
 For.
 Ecol.
 Manage.
 257, 1271–1280. doi: 10.1016/j.foreco.2008.11.030